 The climax, in which Rey and Kylo Ren are brought before Snoke, parallels both the climax of Return of the Jedi and the beginning of Star Wars: Episode III - Revenge of the Sith (2005).
 In the latter, Kylo Ren's grandfather Anakin Skywalker kills Count Dooku, while in this film, Ren kills Snoke.
 Dooku and Snoke were played by Christopher Lee and Andy Serkis, who appeared together in the Hobbit and Lord of the Rings films.

-In May 2018, it was rumored that one of the characters from the original expanded universe Mara Jade would be in Star Wars: Episode IX (2019) and that she would be revealed as Rey's mother and that JJ Abrams was looking for an actress 40 - 45 years old for the role.
+In May 2018, it was rumored that one of the characters from the original expanded universe Mara Jade would be in Star Wars: The Rise of Skywalker (2019) and that she would be revealed as Rey's mother and that JJ Abrams was looking for an actress 40 - 45 years old for the role.
 In this film, Kylo Ren tells Rey that her parents were junkers and they sold Rey to Unkar Plutt for drinking money.
 However, it could be possible Kylo Ren may had lied to Rey and that there's something else about Rey's parents Kylo Ren is hiding from her.
 In the original expanded universe, Mara Jade was a Force sensitive loyal agent and assassin of Emperor Palpatine who swore vengeance upon Luke Skywalker, whom she blamed for the Emperor's death, now aware that it was Darth Vader who killed the Emperor.
 But, Mara Jade fell in love with him and married him and became a Jedi master.

 When Luke Skywalker flashes back to his attempt to kill Ben Solo (Kylo Ren) it harkens back to Star Wars: Rebels S2 E17 "Shroud of Darkness."
 In that episode, Kanan Jarrus has a vision in the Jedi Temple in Lothal.
 He encounters a temple guard who tells him that Ezra Bridger is too powerful, will be enticed by the dark side, and must be destroyed.